Betty987/Betty987/README.md

 <h1 align="center">Hi there!🙋‍♀️ I'm Bethlehem</h1>

 <h3 align="left">About Me</h3>
-I am a CS student with a strong interest in Deep Graph Learning and Computer Vision.
+I am a researcher with a strong interest in Deep Graph Learning and Computer Vision.
 My research focuses on exploring the exciting field of graph neural networks and their application in brain connectivity mapping.
 I am fascinated by the potential of these networks to uncover intricate patterns and relationships in complex neural data.